skiadas/ProgLangCourse/notes/functions_anonymous.md

 let f x = x + x
 ```

-In fact in many senses, the second version is simply "syntactic sugar" for the first version.
+The second version is simply "syntactic sugar" for the first version.
 To put it another way: Once we have "anonymous functions" in our language, and we have let bindings, we also automatically have "named functions".
 The only exception to that is the fact that recursive functions are a bit harder to pull off, as since the anonymous function has no name it would be hard to call it recursively.
 We will revisit this topic later.

 Before moving on, let us consider using a previously defined function binding in a later assignment, like so:
 ```